yubrajbhoi/termux-python-12/Doc/library/logging.rst

       Attribute :attr:`!manager` and method :meth:`!_log` were added, which delegate to the underlying logger and allow adapters to be nested.

+   .. versionchanged:: 3.13

+      Remove the undocumented :meth:`!warn`` method which was an alias to the :meth:`!warning` method.

+   .. versionchanged:: 3.13

+      The *merge_extra* argument was added.

 Thread Safety